Bulkeley

-Bulkeley (/ˈbʊkli/) is a village and civil parish in the unitary authority of Cheshire East and the ceremonial county of Cheshire, England.
+Bulkeley (/ˈbʊkli/) is a village and former civil parish, now in the parish of Bulkeley and Ridley, in the unitary authority area of Cheshire East and the ceremonial county of Cheshire, England.
 The village is on the A534 road, 9 mi west of Nantwich.
 In the 2011 census it had a population of 239.

 History

 The name was first recorded as Bulceleia in 1086, from Old English bulluc + leah, "pasture where bullocks graze".